 Traveling to ADF

 Interactive Map of Duke University’s campus and important ADF locations including studios and performance spaces.

 - Car: The ADF summer office is located in the Gilbert-Addoms Residence Hall on Duke University’s East Campus:

 1368 Campus Dr, Durham, NC 27708 Driving directions

 - Air: The closest airport is the Raleigh-Durham International Airport (RDU).
 It is approximately 18 miles from Duke University.

 - Bus: Greyhound and Megabus buses arrive and depart from the downtown Durham station at 515 W Pettigrew St.

 - Train: The Amtrak station is located in downtown Durham at 601 W Main St.

 - Car Service: Lyft and Uber provide easy transportation to and from the airport and around Durham.

-Important: Students living in the apartments must provide their own bedding and linens (pillows, sheets, blankets, towels, etc), as well as all cooking supplies and utensils.
+Important: Students living in the dorms must provide their own bedding and linens (pillows, sheets, blankets, towels, etc)

 Whole Foods grocery store is directly across the street from East Campus with a salad/hot bar and to-go section.